The Law of Things

-The Law of Things is an album by the New Zealand band The Bats, released in 1990.
+The Law of Things is the second album by the New Zealand band The Bats, released in 1990.
 It was released by Mammoth Records in the United States.

 The track "Smoking Her Wings" was released as a single, and the album peaked at #38 in the New Zealand charts.

 Production

 The album was recorded at Writhe Recording in Wellington, New Zealand, toward the end of 1988.
 It was produced by Brent McLachlan and the band.

 Critical reception

 Trouser Press called the album "monumental," writing: "Capturing all the hooky appeal and personal charm of their first records, it updates the recipe with seven years of instrumental mastery and superior sonics."
 The New York Times wrote that "the production is raw; the song structures are almost self-consciously unsophisticated - just jaunty guitar riffs, roughshod 4/4 rhythms and, in the more aggressive tracks, base lines that rumble and swell and even drown out the other instruments."